The logic of the double or triple threat

 Using the 80/20 rule, I aim to create a step by step guide on the mata-skills needed to build a tribe.

-- Quantum computer science and engineering - August 2018, London City University
+- Computer science - September 2018, London City University